Ho in India

 Prayer Points

-Pray that the truth of the Gospel will set them free.
+Pray that the truth of the gospel will set them free and soften their hearts to Jesus Christ.

-Ask God to grant wisdom and favor to missionaries trying to reach the Ho for Christ.
+Ask God to grant wisdom and favor to workers trying to reach the Ho for Christ.

 Pray that God will protect and encourage the small number of Ho Christians.